The online reporting system has been upgraded!

 The Master Gardener program is an opportunity for novice and experienced gardeners to learn and share knowledge with others.
 As representatives of MU Extension, Master Gardeners are involved in a variety of activities that benefit community, families and individuals while developing horticultural interests.

-You can keep up with Christian County Master Gardener meetings, seminars, tours and other activities on our Facebook page - Christian County Master Gardeners, or if you would like your name added to our contact list, please send an email to our treasurer, [email protected], and she will keep you informed via email.
+You can keep up with Christian County Master Gardener meetings, seminars, tours and other activities on our Facebook page - Christian County Master Gardeners, or if you would like your name added to our contact list, please send an email to our new member chair, [email protected], and she will keep you informed via email.

 The chapter's annual plant sale is held in May.
 Plants are sold at reasonable prices and include perennials, bedding plants, bulbs, trees, natives and other seasonal plants.